karakushan/docker-wordpress/README.md

+# Docker  + Wordpress + WP_CLI +

-## Виконання команд WP CLI
+## Executing WP CLI commands

-### Референси
+### References

 * https://developer.wordpress.org/cli/commands/

-Отримуєму назву контейнера в якому запущено wordpess image:
+We get the name of the container in which the wordpress image is running:

 ``docker ps``

-В консолі, в колонці NAMES копіюємо назву

-Далі виконуємо потрібну нам команду:
+In the console, in the NAMES column, copy the name

+Next, execute the command we need:

-``sudo docker exec -it kvantum-electronicscomua_wordpress_1 wp fs yml_import --feed_id=3 --skip_exists=1 --allow-root``
+``sudo docker exec -it %container_name% wp %command_and_parameters% --allow-root``